blessnetwork/bless-ui/README.md

 ## 🛠️ Development

-- Components live in `src/components/ui`
+- UI components live in `src/components/ui`
-- Docs live in `docs/` and are powered by [Docsify](https://docsify.js.org)
+- Docs are stored in `docs/` and powered by [Docsify](https://docsify.js.org)
-- Run docs locally:
+- To preview docs locally:

 ```bash
 npx docsify-cli serve docs